Nothing In Life is Free: Should Dogs Have to Earn Affection?

 Do you practice the Nothing in Life is Free protocol with your dog?
 When I first got Laika it was recommended that we adopt that philosophy for everything.
 I was told it would make my dog more confident and well behaved.

+Now I don’t disagree that it works well for many training exercises, but there was one part that made me think twice.
 The more I looked into NILF the more I realized I disagreed with one of it’s main principles; that my affection was a resource not be given freely.
+What do you think?
 Should dogs have to earn affection?

 Nothing in Life is Free (NILF) is a dog training protocol that requires your dog to obey a command or cue before he gets something he wants.
-The command used can be whatever you like – the important part of NILF is that the dog only receives what he wants after the command has been obeyed.
+The command you use can be whatever you like, but the key is to remain consistent.
+The most important part of NILF is that the dog only receives what he wants after the command has been obeyed.

 Food, play, petting, and toys are all resources your dog desires.
-To establish yourself as a strong leader you must make your dog earn his rewards.
-The dogs reinforcements are strictly controlled and delivered after the dog has worked for them.
+When you follow the NILF protocol you need to establish yourself as a strong leader, so you must make your dog earn his rewards.
+In NILF your dogs reinforcements are strictly controlled and delivered after your dog has worked for them.

 As with any dog training protocol the level of commitment and consistency can vary with this method.
 In the most extreme cases NILF is explained as being important to better establish yourself as the pack leader.